idptools/dodo/README.md

 report = dodo.rebuild(structure, strategy="preset")  # build your version
 ```

-## Multi-model output is now a real ensemble
+## Multi-model output is now a spread of conformers

 `-n 10` writes ten conformers as MODEL/ENDMDL frames.
 The folded domains are positioned once
 and held fixed across every model, so a viewer flicking between frames sees only the disordered